 “Singing on the Mountain” Is Tradition As Old As The Hills

-Celebrating its 86th anniversary in 2010, “The Singing on the Mountain” at Grandfather Mountain is perhaps the oldest on-going gospel singing convention in the Southern Appalachians.
-Dozen of the most popular Southern Gospel groups perform at this authentic mix of camp meeting, family reunion, Sunday school picnic, and flea market.
+Celebrating its 90th anniversary in 2014, “The Singing on the Mountain” at Grandfather Mountain is perhaps the oldest ongoing gospel singing convention in the Southern Appalachians.
+Dozen of the most popular Southern Gospel groups perform at this authentic mix of camp meeting, family reunion, Sunday school picnic and flea market.

 A Centuries-Old Heritage